 -Restlessness and frequent awakenings during sleep

--In this instance, a CPAP machine or oral appliance may be ordered, but fixing the cause of the issue by treating facial growth issues is critical for true relief.
-We can help treat facial growth issues through the use of RAGGA (removable
+In this instance, a CPAP machine or oral appliance may be ordered, but fixing the cause of the issue by treating facial growth issues is critical for true relief.
+We can help treat facial growth issues through the use of an anterior guided expansion appliance.

-These appliances can help correct facial growth issues and midface deficiencies to improve the upper airway and reduce the risk of breathing obstruction.
+These appliances can help with midface deficiencies which improve the upper airway and reduce the risk of breathing obstruction.

-Learn more about sleep apnea, RAGGA and how we can help by calling us today at 254-799-9540 for a consultation.
+Learn more about sleep apnea, our appliances and how we can help by calling us today at 254-799-9540 for a consultation.